-This paper examines Non-Ricardian effects of government spending shocks in the Chilean economy.
-We provide evidence supporting this view employing vector autoregressions.
-In addition, the evidence is reconciled with predictions of a model economy that features: (i) a sizeable share of non-Ricardian households, i.e. households which do not make use of financial markets and just consume their current labor income; (ii) nominal price and wage rigidities; (iii) an inflation targeting scheme and (iv) a structural balance fiscal rule that reflects the particular Chilean fiscal rule.
+This paper examines non-Ricardian effects of government spending shocks in the Chilean economy.
+We first provide evidence on those effects based on vector autoregressions.
+We then show that such evidence can be accounted for by a model that features: (i) a sizeable share of non-Ricardian households (i.e. households which do not make use of financial markets and just consume their current labor income); (ii) nominal price and wage rigidities; (iii) an inflation targeting scheme, and (iv) a structural balance fiscal rule that represents the particular Chilean fiscal rule.
 The model is estimated employing Bayesian techniques.
-Finally, we demostrate by simulating the model countercyclical effects of the Chilean fiscal rule as compared with a zero-deficit rule.
+Finally, we use model simulations to demonstrate the countercyclical effects of the Chilean fiscal rule as compared with a zero-deficit rule.